Legion Pulse Review: Know The Benefits, Ingredients, Best Flavor, Pros & Cons

 This is where Legion Pulse stands out.

-Unlike most products available, there's a clinically effective dose of beta-alanine (4.8g) in this product.
-Most pre-workout will barely include up to 2 grams or mask the dosage under “proprietary blends."
+Unlike most products available, there's a professionally proven effective dose of beta-alanine (4.8g) in this product.
+Most products will barely include up to 2 grams or mask the dosage under “proprietary blends."

 But not with Pulse.